 “So many lives victimized, we glorify the victims.
 And, if I die with my eyes open up to it.
 Then, I’ma be just as wrong as the ones who do it.
 So, in my life, I do my best to make it never happen.
 And revolutionize my people through rhymes and rapping.
 Freedom got a shotgun, we ain’t even scrapping.
 It’s a New World Order, and we are trapped in.
 It’s millennium Armageddon just around the block.
-Who the hell is coming with me?” – Blacc
+Who the hell is coming with me?” – Aloe Blacc

 They recorded with no more than a 4-track tape recorder, turntable, and a microphone.
 And now as seasoned veterans, Emanon delivers a solid hip-hop album that music lovers can appreciate.

 “Born in the dead of winter, screaming at the world as I enter.
 Demons pulling me in, to being a sinner.
 More than the angels fool me to saint.
 Blueprinting life on white canvas with no brushes or paint.
 Just blood out my veins, fingers stroking the pain.
 Slave dripping slowly insane, legs shackles and chains.
 Visualize the shit that I’m saying, it’s vivid to some.
 Overexposed flows that I’ve delivered have come.
 Like my uncle pours a sip of the ale.
-Grey hair blendin’ in with the smoke he inhale.” – Blacc
+Grey hair blendin’ in with the smoke he inhale.” – Aloe Blacc

-Contact us on social media via Twitter, Instagram, Google+, or Facebook and let us know what you think.
+Contact us on social media via Twitter, YouTube, Instagram, or Facebook, and let us know what you think.
 Also, check out our Dope Music Video Showcase and vote for the dopest music video.
-Expect to watch videos showcasing music in the genres of hip-hop, R&B, Soul, Jazz, Pop, Rock, Alternative, Electronic, and a few surprises.
-Also, don’t forget to subscribe, purchase our merchandise, become a Patron of Bong Mines Entertainment, and support our sponsors.
+Expect to watch exciting videos that are showcasing music in the popular genres of hip-hop, R&B, Soul, Jazz, Pop, Rock, Alternative, Electronic, etc. Also, don’t forget to subscribe, purchase our merchandise, become a Patron of Bong Mines Entertainment, and support our sponsors.